Balbriggan: Adult education

 Fingal Adult Education Service offers adult education courses both full and part-time.

 Sport

 Athletics

 Balbriggan and District AC is the local athletic club, with members starting at 6 years old in Little Athletes, and competing from 8 years old up to senior and masters level.
 The club is all-inclusive and has runners at every level.

 Gaelic games

 O'Dwyers GAA is the local Gaelic Athletic Association club which was founded in 1918.
 The club operates "skills camp"s for underage players (indoors) during winter.
 The club plays Gaelic football and hurling at several underage levels (girls, boys and mixed).
 There is also a juvenile camogie team.
 At the adult level, the club has one football team competing in AFL4, the Dublin Intermediate Football Championship and one Junior hurling team (AHL9).
-There are two adult male football teams that play in AFL4, AFL10N, a Junior Hurling team (AHL9) and a Div 1 Ladies Senior Team.
+There are three adult male football teams that play in AFL4, AFL9, AFL11A, a Junior Hurling team (AHL9) and a Div 1 Ladies Senior Team.